 - Schools vs. Clubs – While high school sports of all types are a huge focus in the Denver area, public schools sports at the elementary and middle school levels are minimal.
 Most of the action for younger ages takes place through a complex web of non-profit and for-profit clubs and then expands into the schools during high school.
 In some sports, like soccer and hockey, the top players sometimes do not even play for high school teams.

 - For-Profit Clubs – For-profit sports clubs are plentiful and always have another in-season or off-season program that can keep your family involved year round.
 They also provide a valuable option for busy families who may not have the time to get involved in coaching or administration as volunteers.
-Each family must figure out the right balance between the available options since it is a truly rare for-profit club that will tell your son/daughter it is time to take a break.
-The dynamic between kids/parents and the club and its coaches also changes when the families are significant customers generating revenue for the club rather than just families with kids being coached by a volunteer.
-For example, a for-profit club may have to cut 1-2 players from a basketball team if it has 11-12 kids try out (since that number is not ideal for allocating playing time) but as soon as there are 16-18 kids available the club may just create a 2nd team to increase participation and maximize revenue, even if that second team is not as competitive.
+However each family must figure out the right balance between the available options since it is a truly rare for-profit club that will tell your son/daughter it is time to take a break.
+The dynamic between kids/parents and the club and its coaches also changes when the families are significant customers providing revenue to the club rather than just families with kids being coached by a volunteer.
+For example, a for-profit club may have to cut 1-2 players from a basketball team if it has 11-12 kids try out (since that number is not ideal for allocating playing time) but as soon as there are 16-18 kids available the club may just create a 2nd team to increase participation and maximize revenue, even if that second team is not as strong/competitive.

-- Travel – By 2nd or 3rd grade, many Denver-area leagues will have games taking place up to an hour or so away from your home location and the distances generally increase as kids get older.
+- Travel – By 2nd or 3rd grade, many Denver-area leagues have games taking place up to an hour or so away from your home location and the distances generally increase as kids get older.
 Despite the variety of options available in the local area we also were surprised that clubs (and parents) send teams of young kids to tournaments all over the state (Steamboat Springs, Grand Junction, Greeley) and to other states such as Arizona, California, New York (e.g. Cooperstown) at great expense when the Denver area has lots of strong teams in each age group as well as older teams that teams could “play up” against for tougher competition.
 This is true not only for baseball, where winter weather is often better in more southern states, but also for indoor sports such as basketball and volleyball.

 - Impact of Pro Sports – Unlike where we grew up in Canada there seem to be many more former professional/high-level athletes in the Denver-area acting as youth club directors, coaches, trainers or just regular parents.
 While this can be exciting for some kids (and their parents) it also seems to increase the number of kids (and their parents) who see similar achievements as realistic.
 Living in an area with seven professional sports teams, numerous college teams, and hundreds of high school teams would seem to be a great bonus for sports-loving families but limited time and funds often means that families must choose between youth sports and attending these other events.